Analyzing New Fortress Energy (NFE) and Its Rivals

-New Fortress Energy (NASDAQ: NFE) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it compare to its peers?
-We will compare New Fortress Energy to similar businesses based on the strength of its valuation, analyst recommendations, risk, dividends, earnings, profitability and institutional ownership.
+New Fortress Energy (NASDAQ: NFE) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it weigh in compared to its competitors?
+We will compare New Fortress Energy to similar businesses based on the strength of its profitability, dividends, institutional ownership, risk, valuation, analyst recommendations and earnings.

+New Fortress Energy has a beta of 1.63, meaning that its share price is 63% more volatile than the S&P 500.
+Comparatively, New Fortress Energy’s competitors have a beta of 0.86, meaning that their average share price is 14% less volatile than the S&P 500.

+New Fortress Energy pays an annual dividend of $0.40 per share and has a dividend yield of 0.9%.
+New Fortress Energy pays out -24.7% of its earnings in the form of a dividend.
+As a group, “Natural gas distribution” companies pay a dividend yield of 3.6% and pay out 76.9% of their earnings in the form of a dividend.

-This table compares New Fortress Energy and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares New Fortress Energy and its competitors’ net margins, return on equity and return on assets.

 |New Fortress Energy